hengliusky/ChipDiff/README.md

 # ChipDiff

-**This repository is for the paper, “Revisiting Chinese Ink Painting Style Transfer as Loss Gradient-Guided Staged Diffusion Sampling”**
+**This repository is for the paper, “ChipDiff: Chinese Ink Painting Style Transfer Via Staged Loss Gradient-Guided Diffusion Model”**

-Liu, H., Chen, C. .
-Revisiting Chinese Ink Painting Style Transfer as Loss Gradient-Guided Staged Diffusion Sampling

-Given a landscape photo and a Chinese ink style painting, get an ink-wash stylized picture.
+Given a landscape photo and a Chinese ink-wash style painting, ChipDiff can achieve almost perfect and balanced ink-wash style transfer result, with visual effects better than the current state-of-the-art methods.